 - Politics is governed by objective laws rooted in human nature.

-- Politics is autonomous from economics, law, and morals.
+- Politics is an autonomous sphere, separate from ethics and economics.